zubron/stacksmith-examples/README.md

 # Stacksmith Examples

-This repository contains application examples (written in PHP, Node, Go, etc.) that you can use to learn about packaging and deployment with Stacksmith.
+This repository hosts various example applications (written in PHP, Node, Go, etc.) that you can use to learn about packaging and deployment with Stacksmith.

 It contains the following examples: